thunlp/OpenNE/README.md

 - --number-walks, the number of random walks to start at each node; the default is 10;
 - --walk-length, the length of random walk started at each node; the default is 80;
 - --workers, the number of parallel processes; the default is 8;
-- --window-size, the window size of skipgram model; the default is 10;
+- --window-size, the window size of skip-gram model; the default is 10;
 - --q, only for node2vec; the default is 1.0;
 - --p, only for node2vec; the default is 1.0;